jpiron/ansible-consul/README.md

 - Whether to [upgrade consul](https://www.consul.io/docs/upgrading.html) when a new version is specified
 - The role does not handle the orchestration of a rolling update of servers followed by client nodes
 - This option is not available for Windows, yet.
 (PR welcome)
 - Default value: false

+### `consul_install_rolling_restart`

+- Whether to perform a rolling restart of the cluster or not
+- If not, if a restart is required, Consul is restarted on all the play hosts at the same time
+- Default value: false

 ### `consul_ui`